-Considerations for lease agreements in Thailand:
+Considerations for Lease Agreements in Thailand

-Given the substantial issues relating to foreigners owning a freehold interest in Thai land, a more viable option for people wanting to have a legal and long term interest in property is done through lease agreements.
+Given the substantial issues relating to foreigners owning a freehold interest in Thai land, a more viable option for people wanting to have a legal and long term interest in the property is done through lease agreements.
 There are however a number of pitfalls to be aware of, much of which can be mitigated through a carefully structured agreement.
 The lease can be formulated in such a way that allows the foreigner to build property on the land, and even own the structure through a right of superficies.

-Enforceability of a second term:
+Enforceability of a Second Term

-At the present time it seems as though a second term of renewal will merely be a contractual promise which will not necessarily be enforced by Thai courts in event of a dispute.
+At the present time, it seems as though the second term of renewal will merely be a contractual promise which will not necessarily be enforced by Thai courts in event of a dispute.
 The relevant legislation on this states that the duration of hire cannot exceed thirty years, and if it is made for a longer period, such period shall be reduced to thirty years, however this does not prevent a provision being included on a promissory basis.

-Succession and termination:
+Succession and Termination

 Succession also provides for a difficult situation in relation to long term lease agreements.
 Upon the death of the lessee, a clause relating to succession will only be promissory in nature and cannot simply transfer through a will.
 The death of the lessee will essentially result in the termination of the agreement, and re-registration of the land would be imperative for successors of the lessee to retain an interest in the land.

 Termination of the lease should also be carefully drafted in a land lease agreement.
-Termination might occur through some breach of the contract, or through death of the lessee.
+Termination might occur through some breach of the contract, or through the death of the lessee.
 However, as will be elaborated upon further, a right of superficies can confer substantial post lease rights upon the lessee.

-Tax and fee arrangements:
+Tax and Fee Arrangements

 Several taxes and fees will be encountered throughout the process and these should be dealt with within the contract to avoid having to informally negotiate them as they come.
-One such tax would be a 12.5% tax in relation to commercial buildings which is levied on the rental value of the property; naturally this would be paid by the owner of the land.
+One such tax would be a 12.5% tax in relation to commercial buildings which is levied on the rental value of the property; naturally, this would be paid by the owner of the land.
 1% of the rental through the entirety of the lease period is due at the land office, along with a stamp duty of 0.1% generally payable by the lessee.

-Strengthening the lease in favor of the Lessee:
+Strengthening the Lease in Favor of the Lessee

 Additionally, combining the lease with a right of superficies is one of the best ways to secure certainty over the structure upon which you build on the land.
 A right of superficies will see the building on the land be put in the lessee’s name, as distinct from the actual land itself, substantially strengthening the lessee’s interest in the property.
 Additionally, the right of superficies will actually exist after the lessee dies, therefore allowing the interest in the house to be transferred to successors.
-Such a registration of superficies in Thailand will have to be registered in addition to the land lease itself.
+Such registration of superficies in Thailand will have to be registered in addition to the land lease itself.